jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 How can you accommodate this?
 Try to work with your informatics teammates when you schedule lab meetings and be mindful of other time commitments they might have, such as classes, seminars, or other meetings.

+On the other hand, if you are an informatics expert mentoring experimental biologists, keep in mind that their experiments will dictate their schedule.
+Impromptu meetings may be difficult for them at times.
+Also be aware that some of their experiments may require that they stay late at night or come in very early.
+Thus on those days, it might be best to not overburden them with other tasks if you want them done well.

 ![](images/discuss_data_cartoon.png)
+AVOCADO -do I include this somewhere else.. maybe different cartoon

+## References

+["Finding good collaborators" blog post](https://simplystatistics.org/2011/10/20/finding-good-collaborators) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/) of the [simply statistics](https://simplystatistics.org/) blog which has many other useful discussions and resources

+["The lonely bioinformatician" blog post](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) written in 2013 by [Professor Mick Watson](https://www.ed.ac.uk/profile/mick-watson) at the University of Edinburgh

+["The lonely bioinformatician revisited: clinical-labs" blog post](http://www.opiniomics.org/the-lonely-bioinformatician-revisited-clinical-labs/) written in 2014 by [Professor Mick Watson](https://www.ed.ac.uk/profile/mick-watson) at the University of Edinburgh

+AVOCADO Add references from Jeff's advanced data science course etc.